phoronix-test-suite/phoronix-test-suite/deploy/deployments.md

 ## phoromatic-systemd: Reference systemd service files for Phoromatic

 The `*.service` files provide basic `phoromatic-client` and `phoromatic-server` job files for systemd-based Linux systems looking to deploy Phoromatic for controlling the Phoronix Test Suite.

+## JuJu

+Ubuntu JuJu deployment charm for the Phoronix Test Suite.

+## farm-system-customizations: Example files of common system changes made to systems in the LinuxBenchmarking.com farm

+Various scripts commonly used by the Phoronix reference farm / LinuxBenchmarking.com for reference purposes.